StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Setup Guides/Custom Storage Provider.md

 In certain cases, a given ``AccountService`` implementation might be limited to storing only a fixed set of account values.
-If you have ``ConfiguredAccountKey``s that are not part of the ``SupportedAccountKeys`` set of a configured ``AccountService`` you can provide a ``AccountStorageStandard`` conformance to your `Spezi` [Standard](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/standard) to handle storage of additional account values.
+If you have ``ConfiguredAccountKey``s that are not part of the ``SupportedAccountKeys`` set of a configured ``AccountService`` you can provide a ``AccountStorageConstraint`` conformance to your `Spezi` [Standard](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/standard) to handle storage of additional account values.

 ### Define the Conformance

-Refer to the documentation of the ``AccountStorageStandard`` protocol for more information on the required implementation.
+Refer to the documentation of the ``AccountStorageConstraint`` protocol for more information on the required implementation.

 Contact the [Standard Conformance](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/standard#1-Standard-Conformance) section of the `Spezi` documentation on how to conform to `Standard` constraints.